UnitTestBot/UTBotJava/docs/jlearch/jlearch-architecture.md

 # EngineAnalyticsContext

-It is object that should be filled by factories in the beginning of work to allow objects from `framework` module using objects from `analytics` module.
+It is an object that should be filled by factories in the beginning of work to allow objects from the `framework` module using objects from `analytics` module.